vkoves/vkoves.github.io/_projects/carpe.md

   - { url: /images/project-photos/carpe-3.jpg, alt: Carpe page with Jack Altman's activity }
 ---

-Carpe is an online scheduler designed to make organizing easier and more socially connected.
-With Carpe, you can follow people to see and track their schedules, so you'll stay up to date.
-Planning everything from lunch-time hangouts to business meetings is now faster and pain-free.
+Carpe was an online scheduler designed to make organizing easier and more socially connected.
+With Carpe, users could follow people to see and track their schedules, letting them  stay up to date.
+It made planning everything from lunch-time hangouts to business meetings faster and pain-free.

+Carpe was a full-stack application built from the ground up with a small team in Ruby on Rails and it had a robustly architected system of email and in-site notifications and a groups feature that let users edit a calendar together.